THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 - The Synchronization Key (Activation Marker, not Calorimetry):

 Conclusion (Bridge): The proposed temporal bracketing—HSS forcing context at ~07:00 EDT and a GIMA activation marker at ~08:20 EDT, with the subsequent ~half-hour lead-time bracket to 08:46—supports, within the reconstruction, a coupled-system interpretation.
 Observational constraints on ionospheric/upper-atmosphere signatures are consolidated in APPENDIX - Bridge Mechanism Physics, Section J.9.3.
-Hurricane Erin's role is constrained to geometric/refractive shaping of propagation boundaries rather than electrostatic charge delivery.
+Hurricane Erin's role is constrained to geometric/refractive shaping of propagation boundaries rather than electrostatic charge transfer.

 2. THE GEOMETRIC DEDUCTION¶